 An introduction to numerical methods utilizing the computer, including the solution of a system of linear equations, solution of non-linear equations, numerical differentiation and integration.
 Prerequisites: MATH 2602.

 MATH 3521 MATHEMATICAL STATISTICS

-A study of the theory and applications of probability and statistics, including discrete and continuous probability models and hypothesis testing.
+models and hypothesis testing.
 Prerequisite: MATH 1802.